Parallel Spawning Strategies for Dynamic-Aware MPI Applications: Strategies for spawning processes in parallel

-This parallel strategy is based on performing a call to the \texttt{MPI\_Comm\_spawn} function for each node that is to be used, assigning all available cores of the node to each newly created process.
+This parallel strategy is based on invoking the \texttt{MPI\_Comm\_spawn} function once for each node to be used (up to the total number of required \gls{mpi} ranks), assigning all available cores of the node (process group) to each newly spawned process.

 The procedure is organized into a series of steps.
-In each step, all active processes, whether \textit{source} or \textit{target}, concurrently execute a spawn operation, each one acting on a different node.
-As the number of target processes increases, so does the number of processes participating in the spawning operation.
+In each step, all existing processes concurrently execute a spawn operation, each one acting on a different node.
+As the number of spawned processes increases, so does the number of processes participating in the spawning operation.
 Consequently, with each successive step, a growing number of processes are involved in initiating new spawns, enabling a scalable and distributed expansion across nodes.

 In the first step, only the \textit{source} processes participate in the operation.
 In total, up to $C \cdot I$ processes can be launched, where $C$ is the number of cores per node and $I$ is the number of initial nodes.
-From the second step onward, both the original and previously created processes participate, exponentially increasing the spawning capacity.
+From the second step onward, both the original and previously spawned processes participate, exponentially increasing the spawning capacity.
 However, in the final step, only the first $x$ processes participate, where $x$ corresponds to the remaining number of nodes needed to reach the desired number of nodes.

-As an example, consider a system with 20 cores per node.
-Starting with a single fully occupied node, the first step could launch up to 20 additional nodes.
-In the second step, with 420 processes available (21 nodes with 20 cores each), it would be possible to occupy 410 additional nodes by creating 20 processes per node.
+As an example, consider a system with $20$ cores per node.
+Starting with a single fully occupied node, the first step could launch up to $20$ additional nodes.
+In the second step, with $420$ processes available ($21$ nodes with $20$ cores each), it would be possible to occupy $420$ additional nodes, creating $20$ processes per node.